Last Updated on November 30, 2020

 There are so many natural wonders to experience close by the Backeddy Resort.
-There’s a boat launch at the Resort and a kayaking and eco experiences company, Metta Eco Experiences, that runs from the Resort grounds.
+There is a boat launch at the Resort, where a kayaking and eco experiences company, Metta Eco Experiences, runs from the Resort grounds.
 I had a great opportunity to go on a kayak tour and felt amazing after getting to have such a connection with nature.
-It’s incredible how nature can energize you.
+It is incredible how nature can energize you.
 The tour guide and Metta owner, Greg, was a wonderful guide.
 He is so knowledgeable about the world around him and our conversation was very enlightening.

 Take a look below at exactly how close these glamping domes are to the waters edge.
 How neat is that?

 Hiking Skookumchuck Narrows Provincial Park